mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 blocked waiting for the next streaming isMaster response MUST be interrupted such that threads may exit promptly without waiting maxAwaitTimeMS.

-When a client marks a server Unknown from "Network error when reading or writing", clients MUST cancel the isMaster check on that server and close the current monitoring connection.
+When a client marks a server Unknown from `Network error when reading or writing`_, clients MUST cancel the isMaster check on that server and close the current monitoring connection.
 (See
 `Drivers cancel in-progress monitor checks`_.)